Robert Sapolsky

-Robert Morris Sapolsky (born April 6, 1957) is an American neuroendocrinology researcher and author.
-He is a professor of biology, neurology, neurological sciences, and neurosurgery at Stanford University.
-In addition, he is a research associate at the National Museums of Kenya.
+Robert Morris Sapolsky (born April 6, 1957) is an American academic, neuroscientist, and primatologist.
+He is the John A. and Cynthia Fry Gunn Professor at Stanford University, and is a professor of biology, neurology, and neurosurgery.
+His research has focused on neuroendocrinology, particularly relating to stress.
+He is also a research associate with the National Museums of Kenya.

 Early life and education

 Sapolsky was born in Brooklyn, New York, to immigrants from the Soviet Union.
 His father, Thomas Sapolsky, was an architect who renovated the restaurants Lüchow's and Lundy's.
-Robert was raised an Orthodox Jew and spent his time reading about and imagining living with silverback gorillas.
-By age 12, he was writing fan letters to primatologists.
-He attended John Dewey High School and, by that time, was reading textbooks on the subject and teaching himself Swahili.
+Robert was raised an Orthodox Jew.
+He spent his time reading about and imagining living with silverback gorillas.
+By age twelve, he was writing fan letters to primatologists.
+He attended John Dewey High School and by that time was reading textbooks on the subject and teaching himself Swahili.

-Sapolsky describes himself as an atheist.
-He said in his acceptance speech for the Emperor Has No Clothes Award, "I was raised in an Orthodox household, and I was raised devoutly religious up until around age 13 or so.
-In my adolescent years, one of the defining actions in my life was breaking away from all religious belief whatsoever."
+Sapolsky is an atheist.
+He said in his acceptance speech for the Emperor Has No Clothes Award, "I was raised in an Orthodox household and I was raised devoutly religious up until around age thirteen or so.
+In my adolescent years one of the defining actions in my life was breaking away from all religious belief whatsoever."

-In 1978, Sapolsky received his B.A. in biological anthropology, summa cum laude, from Harvard University.
+In 1978, Sapolsky received his B.A., summa cum laude, in biological anthropology from Harvard University.
 He then went to Kenya to study the social behaviors of baboons in the wild.
 When the Uganda–Tanzania War broke out in the neighboring countries, Sapolsky decided to travel into Uganda to witness the war up close, later commenting, "I was twenty-one and wanted adventure. [...]
 I was behaving like a late-adolescent male primate."
-He went to Uganda's capital Kampala, and from there to the border with Zaire (now the Democratic Republic of the Congo), and then back to Kampala, witnessing some fighting, including the Ugandan capital's conquest by the Tanzanian army and its Ugandan rebel allies on 10–11 April 1979.
+He went to Uganda's capital Kampala, and from there to the border with Zaire (now the Democratic Republic of the Congo), and then back to Kampala, witnessing some fighting, including the Ugandan capital's conquest by the Tanzanian army and its Ugandan rebel allies on April 10–11, 1979.
 Sapolsky then returned to New York and studied at Rockefeller University, where he received his Ph.D. in neuroendocrinology working in the lab of endocrinologist Bruce McEwen.

 After the initial year-and-a-half field study in Africa, he returned every summer for another 25 years to observe the same group of baboons, from the late 1970s to the early 1990s.
-He spent 8 to 10 hours a day for approximately four months each year recording the behaviors of these primates.
+He spent eight to ten hours a day for approximately four months each year recording the behaviors of these baboons.